liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 ![Figure 12.9: Selecting a Template for the User Group Site](../../images/user-group-site-template-selected.png)

 Now you're almost done.
 Go back the User Group page of the control panel and edit the *Bloggers* group.
-Choose the *Bloggers* template from the dropdown menu for the group's public pages and click *Save*.
+Choose the *Bloggers* template from the drop down menu for the group's public pages and click *Save*.
 Now any users added to the group will have the template copied to their personal sites.

 ##### Assigning Members to a User Group